QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

 (This is another version of the first welfare theorem.)

-We can read the competitive equilbrium price vector off the inverse demand curve or the inverse supply curve.
+We can read the competitive equilibrium price vector off the inverse demand curve or the inverse supply curve.